mihai9909/UDP-Sockets-3Node-Topology/README.md

 # UDP Server-Client
-This is an program that broadcasts messages using the UDP protocol.
+This is a program that broadcasts messages using the UDP protocol.

 ## Prerequisites
  - C compiler (e.g. GCC)